Spectral properties of substitutions on compact alphabets: Substitutions on compact alphabets

 \begin{proof} In applying Proposition \ref{prop: cpt bij => coset sub} we have $H = \mathrm{stab}(p)$ where $p$ is an arbitrary base point.
 Then $H = \{\text{id}\}$ since $\sub$ is abelian.
 Indeed, let $g \in \mathrm{stab}(p)$ and $x \in \A$ be arbitrary.
 By Lemma \ref{lem: transitive action}, the action of $\mc{G}$ on $\A$ is transitive, so there is some $h \in \mc{G}$ with $h(p) = x$.
 Then $g(x) = (gh)(p) = (hg)(p) = h(p) = x$ and thus $g = \Id$.
 It follows from Proposition \ref{prop: cpt bij => coset sub} that we may identify $\A \cong \mc{G}$ and that each column is a group rotation. \end{proof}

-It follows that a constant-length substitution is compactly bijetive and abelian if and only if we may equip $\A$ with the structure of an abelian topological group so that each column of $\sub$ is a group translation.
-We will assume this structure for the remainder of this section.
-We let $S^1 \subset \C$ denote the unit circle, also considered as an abelian group.
-A unitary multiplicative \emph{group character} $\chi$ is a continuous group homomorphism $\chi\colon \A\rightarrow S^1$.
-Here, we will use the characters $\chi$ as our weight functions.
+It follows that a constant-length substitution is compactly bijective and abelian if and only if we may equip $\A$ with the structure of an abelian topological group so that each column of $\sub$ is a group translation.
+We will assume this structure for Section~\ref{sec:diff-bij} below.